discord-intech/meta-intechos-udooqdl/README.md

 # Dependencies

-Yocto has some dependancies, refer to that page to install them :
+Yocto has some dependencies, refer to that page to install them :

     http://www.yoctoproject.org/docs/2.1/mega-manual/mega-manual.html#packages